kartverket/digital_tvilling_poc/README.md

 *git clone --recursive \[link to repo\]*

-# For å kjøre TerriaMap applikasjonen:
+# To run the TerriaMap application:

-**Notering:**
+**Notes:**
 This repo uses yarn package manager, not npm.
-Yarn can be installed with npm by running npm install -g yarn *yarn install* på TerriaMap bruker .sh script, og trenger derfor å bli kjørt med Bash (PuTTY, git bash eller WSL på windows.
-Bash på Linux eller Mac), ikke windows kommandolinje eller PowerShell.
+Yarn can be installed with npm by running npm install -g yarn *yarn install* in TerriaMap uses .sh script, and therefore needs to be run with Bash (PuTTY, git bash eller WSL på windows.
+Bash på Linux eller Mac), not windows command line or PowerShell.

 cd TerriaMap
 yarn install
 yarn run gulp
 yarn start

-Da skal man kunne åpne visningsklienten i localhost:3001
+Then you should be able to open the client in localhost:3001